-- a) A capital market institution authorised to carry out the businesses of dealing, managing investment and operating funds, and/or custody must satisfy at all times the following minimum capital adequacy requirements: - 1) Tier 1 capital ratio of (6%), calculated as the ratio of the Tier 1 capital to risk weighted assets; and - 2) Total capital ratio of (8%), calculated as the ratio of the capital base to risk weighted assets. - b) The compositions of capital base are set out in Article 4 of these Rules. - c) The calculation of risk weighted assets are set out in Part 3 of these Rules.
+- a) A capital market institution authorised to carry out one or more businesses of dealing, custody or managing investments and operating funds must satisfy at all times the following minimum capital adequacy requirements: - 1) Tier 1 capital ratio of 6%, calculated as the ratio of the Tier 1 capital to risk weighted assets; and - 2) Total capital ratio of 8%, calculated as the ratio of the capital base to risk weighted assets. - b) The compositions of the capital base are set out in Article (4) of these Rules. - c) The calculation of risk weighted assets are set out in Part (3) of these Rules.